dbcls/website/services/TogoImputation_en.md

 ### What is TogoImputation?
-The service to perform imputation analysis of SNP array data.
+The service to perform imputation analysis of SNP array data.<br />
+Operated in cooperation with Bioinformation and DDBJ Center at the National Institute of Genetics (NIG), ROIS.

 ### System Overview